Best times to visit

 West Coast Trail

-Spring and fall are less busy times to do the West Coast Trail, or you can try our new West Coast Trail entrance at Nitinaht Narrows.
+Spring and fall are less busy times to do the West Coast Trail, also the Nitinaht Village trailhead tends to be less busy.
 Reservations are required for this trail.
 Please check the reservation website for cancellations.

 Broken Group Islands